LiuRan89/Riggedbooks-manual-english/docs/questions.md

 So,if Blender crashed when playing open animation ,be sure to check if the wiggle bone addon is turned on.

 ###❓<font color="#dd0000">"Replace textures" not work？</font><br />
-1.check the texture's format: jpg
+1. check the texture's format: jpg
-2.check the textures' name: PageTex001.jpg，   PageTex002.jpg，  ......
+2. check the textures' name: PageTex001.jpg，   PageTex002.jpg，  ......
 PageTex199.jpg， Cover_Front_Tex，Cover_Spine_Tex,Cover_Back_tex
-3.Check that the controller is selected before executing the command 4.still not work,click the reset button ,and try it again 5.still not work,contact me (547198894@qq.com):send some screenshots of your blender file and rename folder to me .
+3. Check that the controller is selected before executing the command
+4. still not work,click the reset button ,and try it again
+5. still not work,contact me (547198894@qq.com):send some screenshots of your blender file and rename folder to me .